bitcoin-dev-project/bitcoiner-intro-to-rust/11_unit_testing.md

 Let's add another scenario from a real world example.
 We're going to use an example that was mentioned in the [Learn Me A Bitcoin](https://learnmeabitcoin.com/explorer/tx/52539a56b1eb890504b775171923430f0355eb836a57134ba598170a2f8980c1) tutorial site.
 It's a [transaction](https://mempool.space/tx/52539a56b1eb890504b775171923430f0355eb836a57134ba598170a2f8980c1) with 20,000 inputs which was confirmed in 2015.
-840,000 vbytes large and paid 0 fees!
+It is 840,000 vbytes large and paid 0 fees!
 It was all 0 inputs and 0 output as well so no amount of Bitcoin was transferred.
 Interesting.

 Here is the raw transaction hex: https://mempool.space/api/tx/52539a56b1eb890504b775171923430f0355eb836a57134ba598170a2f8980c1/hex

-If we look at the first few bytes, we can see the version followed by `fd`.
+If we look at the first few bytes, we can see the version followed by `fd`: `01000000fd204e`

-`01000000fd204e`

 `fd` indicates that the input length comes from the next two bytes.
 So the bytes, `0x20` and `0x4e` should evaluate to 20,000.